First packaged chip expected to be out by December 2025: MoS Electronics & IT Jitin Prasada - www.lokmattimes.com

 Further, to strengthen semiconductor manufacturing, and creating a semiconductor ecosystem in the country, the government has entered into Memorandum of Understanding (MoU) with the US, European Union, Japan and Singapore.

-Semiconductor manufacturing is a very complex and a Technology intensive sector which requires specialised skilled manpower.
+Semiconductor manufacturing is a very complex and technology-intensive sector which requires specialised skilled manpower.
 To address this, a new curriculum was introduced by the All India Council for Technical Education (AICTE) for VLSI Design and Technology, Integrated Circuit (IC) manufacturing.

 The government is also shaping skilled manpower in the semiconductor design sector and providing EDA tools to design semiconductor chips, the minister said.